 Authentication via HIN

 If a potential user wishes to register to access applications protected by HIN, HIN needs to ensure that the information provided is truthful.
 This is done either by checking the identity documents via scanned documents or via video call.
 As an identity provider for people in the healthcare sector, HIN also checks profession-specific information, such as entries in the medical register for doctors.
 Afterwards, the users receive an identity and a means of authentication.
 These comprise a username and password, to which a second factor is added in each case.
-This is either via a text message or the HIN Authenticator App which supports a validation mechanism as well as the generation of one-time passwords or a hardware token.
+This is either via a text message or the HIN Authenticator App, which supports a validation mechanism and the generation of one-time passwords or a hardware token.
 In addition to the two main procedures, the username/password procedure is only an alternative form of authentication.

 Protection for EPD and the SwissCovid app

 These authentication procedures are also used in the electronic patient dossier (EPD).
 Doctors and other healthcare professionals can use it to file documents on the respective patient.
 For both sides, this will facilitate access to health data.
 HIN ensures that all legal requirements are met with regard to the identification and authentication of authorised persons.